BigPolarBear1/factorization/README.md

 UPDATE: OOOOOOOOOOOOOOOOOOOOPSSS.
 Why am I even sieving if the only condition is to have two polynomials on both side that can be factored and I can calculate residues for them?

+Let me atleast fix the paper to show how... ergh.
+Just getting stuck too much in that QS-style framework when I got something much better ...

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>